+^{}Federal earmark ended and substantial grant ended in 2015 and 2016.

+- Target: AY 2011-2012: The Center for Student Involvement provides students with at least 75 programming opportunities to develop managerial, interpersonal, and analytical skills that are transferable to the workplace. - ➤ Target: At least 90% of the students completing the Leadership Development program assume campus leadership roles. - (2.)
+Key Performance Indicator: Students are assisted by a full spectrum of services related to career exploration and development. - Target: AY 2011-2012: Career Development coordinates with Academic Affairs in the establishment of a process by which to reliably collect data from graduates and uses the results to improve services offered. - AY 2012: Survey form developed, implemented, and final report. - AY 2013: Evaluate and edit survey, re-implement, and final report. - ➤ Target: AY2012-2013: Career Development increases its career-oriented programming by an additional eight events. - ➤ Target: AY 2012-2013: Career Development assesses the efficacy of career planning efforts through the implementation of an annual survey and report. - ➤ In its biennial administration of the Ruffalo Noel Levitz Student Satisfaction Inventory (SSI), the University reports the mean scores from a diverse sample of students maintaining statistically similar or greater than the means from National 4-year public institutions. - Target: Career Development will increase awareness of services (Baseline: 57%) and adequate services (Baseline: 66%) as indicated in the survey - i.
+AY 2017-2018: Awareness of Service: 65%, Adequate Services: 70% - ii. $\underline{\text{AY 2019-2020}}$: Awareness of Service 80%, Adequate Services: 80% - (3.)
+Key Performance Indicator: Support services facilitate student transition and retention. - ➤ Target: AY 2011-2012: New transfer students participate in orientation and transition programs specifically designed for them. - ➤ Target: AY 2011-2012: Housing and Residential Programs will develop learning objectives in support of Sophomore Year Experience. - AY 2014-2015: Living Learning Communities established for first and second year students. - AY 2017-2020: 3 Living Learning Communities focusing on the Sophomore Year Experience established. - Target: AY 2012-2013: The specific needs of student veterans are addressed as the result of a needs assessment and the implementation of additional veteran-specific services. - AY 2014-2015: Veterans Center is fully implemented including a dedicated Director. - AY 2017-2020: Veterans Center is tracking Veterans use and accessing services need continuous improvement.

+g.
+Objective #7: Students understand and appreciate the diversity of cultural and human experiences.

 - (1.)
-Key Performance Indicator: Students' co-curricular experiences focus on professional growth and career preparation. - Target: AY 2011-2012-The Center for Student Involvement provides students with at least 75 programming opportunities to develop managerial, interpersonal, and analytical skills that are transferable to the workplace. - Target: AY 2012-2013-At least 90% of the students completing the Leadership Development program assume campus leadership roles.

-- (2.)
-Key Performance Indicator: Students are assisted by a full spectrum of services related to career exploration and development. - Target: AY 2011-2012-Career Development coordinates with Academic Affairs in the establishment of a process by which to reliably collect data from graduates and uses the results to inform improvement of services offered. - AY 2012 Survey Form Development Survey Implementation Final Report - AY 2013 Evaluate and Edit Survey Form Survey Implementation Final Report - Target: AY2012-2013-Career Development increases its career-oriented programming by an additional eight events. - Target: AY 2012-2013-Career Development assesses the efficacy of career planning efforts through the implementation of an annual survey and report. - (3.)
-Key Performance Indicator: Support services facilitate student transition and retention. - Target: AY 2011-2012-New transfer students participate in orientation and transition programs specifically designed for them. - Target: AY 2012-2013-The specific needs of student veterans are addressed as the result of a needs assessment and the implementation of additional veteran-specific services. - Target: AY 2011-2012 Housing and Residential Programs will develop learning objectives in support of Sophomore Year Experience. - g.
-Objective #7: Students understand and appreciate the diversity of cultural and human experiences. - (1.)
-Key Performance Indicator: Students engage in meaningful experiences in multiple dimensions of diversity. - Target: AY 2011-2012-The Center for Student Involvement sponsors or cosponsors four programs focusing on diversity issues and/or awareness. - (2.)
-Key Performance Indicator: Students demonstrate self-knowledge and awareness of personal beliefs and values as related to cultural awareness. - Target: 2011-2012-Multiple units of Student Affairs and Enrollment Management (e.g., Center for Student Involvement, Residential Programs) collaborate on campus-wide programs, both within the residence halls and on the broader campus, which focus on interaction with other cultures.
+Key Performance Indicator: Students engage in meaningful experiences in multiple dimensions of diversity. - ➤ Target: The Center for Student Involvement sponsors or co-sponsors four programs annually focusing on diversity issues and/or awareness. - (2.)
+Key Performance Indicator: Students demonstrate self-knowledge and awareness of personal beliefs and values as related to cultural awareness. - Target: AY 2011-2012: Multiple units of Student Affairs and Enrollment Management (e.g., Center for Student Involvement, Residential Programs) collaborate on campus-wide programs, both within the residence halls and on the broader campus, which focus on interaction with other cultures. - ➤ In its biennial administration of the National Survey of Student Engagement (NSSE), the University reports the mean scores from first-year students and seniors on diversity "understanding people of other backgrounds (economic, racia/ethnic, political, religious, nationality, etc) with the Seniors maintaining statistically similar or greater than the means from ASU's comparison group. - Target: First-year students 2.8 or above and Seniors 3.0 or above.